segyges/ideas-in-ai/README.md

- is complete, then we had better be quite sure that the purpose put into the machine is the purpose which we really desire and not merely a colorful imita- tion of it
+ is complete, then we had better be quite sure that the purpose put into the machine is the purpose which we really desire and not merely a colorful imitation of it
 > Norbert Wiener (1960), [*Some Moral and Technical Consequences of Automation*](https://web.archive.org/web/20250000000000*/https://www.cs.umd.edu/users/gasarch/BLOGPAPERS/moral.pdf)